Making a small claim

 When you apply for the warrant of control, tell the court and the bailiffs about any valuable goods that you know the debtor owns (for example, a car).
 This is because debtors may move valuable items to avoid the bailiffs taking them.

 Bailiffs have 12 months from the date of the first notice they sent to the debtor to take control of goods.
 If the bailiff and debtor agree a payment arrangement, the 12 months will not start until the payment arrangement has been broken.

 Can I re-issue the warrant?

-If the bailiff, or HCEO, notifies you that the debtor has moved and you later find out where they have moved to, you can ask for the warrant to be re-issued.
+If the bailiff notifies you that the debtor has moved and you later find out where they have moved to, you can ask for the warrant to be re-issued.
 You will have to pay another fee.

 If the debtor is a business, you can try to use bailiffs at different trading addresses if you believe goods belonging to the debtor might be elsewhere.

 Can the warrant be suspended?

 If your county court judgment (CCJ) is being enforced by county court bailiffs and the debtor cannot pay the debt, the debtor can apply to suspend the bailiff action.
 If they do this, you will be sent a copy of their application, including an offer of repayment.
 The forms you receive will tell you how to reply.